 How To Bring Your Own Carrier To Microsoft Teams (BYOC)

-If you’re worried about call costs spiraling out of control, have several PBX vendors to consolidate, or are working through a project to move everything into Microsoft Teams, the Bring Your Own Carrier (BYOC) option might just be what you’re looking for.
+If you’re concerned about call costs spiraling out of control, have several PBX vendors to consolidate, or are working through a project to move everything into Microsoft Teams, the Bring Your Own Carrier (BYOC) option might just be what you’re looking for.

 In this blog post, we walk through the why, how, and how to right now of BYOC in Microsoft Teams.